-LifeMiles is one of the most useful frequent flyer programs out there, in my opinion, given that they frequently sell miles at a discount, and have great award redemption rates.
-So they’re often my go-to program for booking premium cabin Star Alliance awards.
+LifeMiles is one of the most useful frequent flyer programs out there, in my opinion, given that the program frequently sells miles at a discount, and has great award redemption rates.
+That’s why LifeMiles is often my go-to program for booking premium cabin Star Alliance awards.

 At the moment LifeMiles is offering a discount on award redemptions in select markets when traveling on Star Alliance partners.
-It’s rare for a frequent flyer program to offer discounted redemptions on partner airlines, so this is worth being aware of, in my opinion.
+This is noteworthy because LifeMiles is one of the few programs to offer discounted award redemptions on partner airlines, as that’s otherwise quite rare.
+Many of the most lucrative routes on sale will likely be of limited use given the current travel restrictions, this the offer is still worth being aware of.

 The discount is valid for travel between specific city pairs, and you can find all the eligible markets at this link.
-In many cases the discounts are valid for travel in business and first class, including for some routes to/from the US.
+There are all kinds of city pairs, in economy and business class.

 Not only can you get a discount when redeeming LifeMiles, but you can also get a great discount when buying LifeMiles.

-LifeMiles processes mileage purchases directly, meaning that buying miles with them qualifies as airfare spend, which I almost view as a further discount on purchased LifeMiles.
-Therefore you’ll want to consider using one of the following cards for your purchase, since they offer the following bonus miles for airfare spend:
+LifeMiles processes mileage purchases directly, meaning that buying miles with the program qualifies as airfare spending, which I almost view as a further discount on purchased LifeMiles.
+Therefore you’ll want to consider using one of the following cards for your purchase, since they offer the following bonus miles for airfare spending:

-Not only is LifeMiles offering up to a 145% bonus on purchased miles, but you can also receive discounts on select redemptions.
-In some cases business class redemptions between the US and Asia will cost you just 64,000 miles one-way, which is an excellent deal.
+Not only is LifeMiles offering a 150% bonus on purchased miles, but you can also receive discounts on select redemptions.